cyberphone/json-canonicalization/JSON.canonicalize.md

 ## ECMAScript Proposal: JSON.canonicalize()

-`JSON.canonicalize()` copies all the functionality `JSON.stringify()` with one signficant change; properties (keys) are sorted.
+`JSON.canonicalize()` would copy all the functionality of `JSON.stringify()` with one signficant change; properties (keys) are *sorted*.
 For details on the sorting scheme turn to: [README.md](https://github.com/cyberphone/json-canonicalization/blob/master/README.md)

-Implementation wise `JSON.canonicalize()` is expected to only require a couple of lines in the existing ECMAScipt `JSON` object, possibly something along the following:
+Implementation wise `JSON.canonicalize()` is expected to require very modest changes to the existing ECMAScript `JSON` object, possibly something along the following:

 ```js
     // We have an 'Object'